mickelindahl/docker_jenkins/README.md

 ### Node JS
 Ensure that Node JS plugin is installed.

-Under Manage jenkins and then Global Tool Configuration scroll down to Node JS.
+Under "Manage Jenkins" -> "Global Tool Configuration" scroll down to Node JS.

-Click add NodeJS.
-Type in name, mark Install automatically, choose node version and hit save at the bottom of the page.
+Click add "Add NodeJS", type in name, mark "Install automatically", choose node version and hit save at the bottom of the page.

 ### Build badges